 Devices, Equipment and Supplies (for home use) Durable medical equipment: Equipment which can withstand repeated use, is primarily and customarily used to serve a medical purpose, is useful only in the presence of an illness or After Deductible, Enrollee pays 15% Plan Coinsurance injury and is used in the Enrollee's home.
-Covered wigs or hairpieces limited to \$100 lifetime maximum • Examples of covered durable medical equipment includes hospital beds, wheelchairs, walkers, crutches, canes, blood glucose monitors, external insulin pumps (including related supplies such as tubing, syringe cartridges, cannulae and inserters), oxygen and the rental of equipment to administer oxygen (including tubing, connectors and masks), and therapeutic shoes, modifications and shoe inserts for severe diabetic foot disease.
-KFHPWA will determine if equipment is made available on a rental or purchase basis.
-Annual Deductible does not apply to strip-based blood glucose monitors, test strips, lancets or control solutions.
+Covered wigs or hairpieces limited to \$100 lifetime maximum Examples of covered durable medical equipment includes hospital beds, wheelchairs, walkers, crutches, canes, blood glucose monitors, external insulin pumps (including related supplies such as tubing, syringe cartridges, cannulae and inserters), oxygen and the rental of equipment to administer oxygen (including tubing, connectors and masks), and therapeutic shoes, Annual Deductible does not apply to strip-based blood glucose monitors, test strips, lancets or control solutions.